 As a result, if you’re looking for the best winter things to do in Michigan, there are many Michigan towns to visit in winter for snowy fun.

-Here are 20 towns you won’t want to miss!
+Here are 20 places to visit in Michigan in winter that you won’t want to miss!

-Best Towns to Visit in the Upper Peninsula During Winter
+Best Upper Peninsula Towns to Visit in Winter

 During the winter, you’ll find people hitting the nature parks for cross-country skiing.
 The trails offer breathtaking views of the forest and water, so you’ll always see something new and interesting.

 You can find equipment rentals and ski groups if you’re looking for some pointers.
 After you use cross-country skis for the first time, you’ll understand why it has a special place in the community.

 Marquette is one of the most famous towns in Michigan’s Upper Peninsula because it’s home to Presque Isle Park.
 This Michigan city park is one of the top tourist destinations in Michigan.